WHY SHOULD I USE A BUYER’S AGENT?

-In the state of Michigan, when you purchase a home the seller actually pays real estate commissions; in fact prior to you seeing any home, the seller has already signed an agreement outlining these commissions.
+When you purchase a home in the State of Michigan, the seller actually pays real estate commissions; in fact prior to you seeing any home, the seller has already signed an agreement outlining these commissions.
 As a result, purchasing a home only costs you a broker’s transaction fee to have representation on the buying side.
-However, if you are wise in selecting a talented agent, the financial benefits could be in the tens of thousands to hundreds of thousands of dollars if your agent is a market expert and skilled at negotiation.
+However, if you are wise in selecting a talented agent, the financial benefits could be in the tens of thousands to hundreds of thousands of dollars if your agent is a market expert and is a skilled negotiator.

-A well-versed Buyer’s Agent has a thorough understanding of the local market, how different areas / communities have reacted to past market corrections and cycles along with how they are currently trending are extremely important data pieces to you as a buyer.
+A well-versed Buyer’s Agent has a thorough understanding of the local market, specifically how an area has reacted to past market corrections and how it is currently trending relative to active inventory and average price per square foot.

 Below are the common points we regularly analyze with our clients: